 Engineers at the Novosibirsk KB "Spektr" are working on a fixed-wing strike drone that can be 3D-printed from recycled materials directly on the front lines, according to Andrey Bratenkov, Executive Director of the bureau.

-According to him, the developers are currently assembling a device with a flight range of up to 30 km.
+According to him, developers are currently assembling a device with a flight range of up to 30 km.
 Flight tests of the prototype are scheduled for December 2023.

 The drone's components are almost all Russian-made, including the engine, flight controller, and propellers.
 Such a drone can carry 10 kg of payload.